Greece is one of those places you’ve read about and seen pictures of countless times, right?

 The sky started turning orange against the blue waters, the breeze off the water was hitting just right.
 This was perfect.

-It was one of those moments I get a lot when I’m traveling.
-It’s like right as it’s happening, in that present moment, I realize I’m in the middle of a memory that I’m going to look back on vividly for the rest of my life.
+It was one of those moments where right as it’s happening, in that present moment, I realize I’m in the middle of a memory that I’m going to look back on vividly for the rest of my life.

 It’s kind of like when you’re in the middle of a dream and you realize you’re in the dream.
 You get this hyper-aware feeling and it’s like everything slows down.